Rob Flello

-Robert Charles Douglas Flello (born 14 January 1966) is a British Liberal Democrat politician who was Labour Member of Parliament (MP) for Stoke-on-Trent South from 2005 to 2017.
-He lost his seat at the 2017 general election to Conservative Party candidate Jack Brereton.
+Robert Charles Douglas Flello (born 14 January 1966) is Chief Executive Officer of national trade body, Ceramics UK.
+He served as Labour Member of Parliament (MP) for Stoke-on-Trent South from 2005 to 2017.

 Early life

 Flello was born in Bournville, Birmingham.
 He attended Bournville Junior and Infant schools before going to King's Norton Boys' School.
-At age 18 he went to University of Wales, Bangor to read Chemistry.
-He graduated in 1987 with a B.Sc (Hons).
+At age 18 he went to University of Wales, Bangor, to read Chemistry.
+He graduated in 1987 with a BSc (Hons).

 Career

-After graduating, Flello worked for a short time at Cadbury in Bournville before joining the Inland Revenue.
-In 1989 he left to join Price Waterhouse accountants as a personal tax advisor.
-In 1995 he moved to Arthur Andersen.
-In 1999, he co-founded Platts Flello Limited, tax and financial advisors.
-In late 2003 he left to work as the CEO of Malachi Community Trust until December 2004.
+In January 2022, Rob Flello was announced as the new Chief Executive of the British Ceramic Confederation (BCC), now known as Ceramics UK.

+Ceramics UK (C-UK) is the trade association for the UK ceramic manufacturing industry, representing the common and collective interests of all sectors of the industry.
+Its 90+ member companies cover the full spectrum of ceramic products and comprise over 90% of the industry’s manufacturing capacity.
+Membership includes manufacturers from the following industry sectors: